Tech13-08/Fleecing-Fate/README.md

  > As you complete each section you **must** remove the prompt text.
 Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
+# Fleecing Fate: Wooly Retribution
-# Narrative-Driven Text-Based Role Playing Game (Tentative)
+# A Narrative-Driven Text-Based Role Playing Game

  > Authors: [Falak Tulsi](https://github.com/Tech13-08),[Yat Chun Wong](https://github.com/ywong042),[Andy Jarean](https://github.com/ajarean),[Tingxuan Wu](https://github.com/twu148)